cancervariants/fusion-representation/docs/source/terminology.rst

 Chimeric Transcript Fusions
 ###########################
 Chimeric transcript gene fusions are often driven by genomic rearrangements involving two gene loci, resulting in the concatenation of exons from each into a single chimeric transcript.
 This class of fusions is exemplified by well-known clinically-relevant gene fusions such as BCR(hgnc:1014)::ABL1(hgnc:76).
 Other clinically-relevant gene fusions of this type may be driven by RNA processing events in lieu of genomic rearrangements.
-One such event type is read-through splicing (e.g. CTSD(hgnc:2529)::IFITM10(hgnc:40022)) where transcripts from adjacent genes are spliced together.
-Another event type is trans-splicing (e.g. JAZF1(hgnc:28917)::JJAZ1(hgnc:17101)), where two transcripts are .
-These alternative mechanisms for creating fusions are specified in these guidelines, but it should be noted that most read-through and trans-splicing events are artifactual and have little to no known clinical relevance.
+One such event type is read-through transcription (e.g. CTSD(hgnc:2529)::IFITM10(hgnc:40022)) where adjacent genes are transcribed as a single molecule prior to splicing.
+Another event type is trans-splicing (e.g. JAZF1(hgnc:28917)::JJAZ1(hgnc:17101)), where two distinct transcripts are spliced together during processing.
+These alternative mechanisms for creating chimeric transcript fusions are described in these guidelines, but it should be noted that most detected read-through and trans-splicing events are artifactual and/or have little to no known clinical relevance.

 .. figure:: images/chimeric-transcripts.png
    :scale: 50%

    Gene fusions typically result in chimeric transcripts between two genes, which (for coding transcripts) often result in novel protein sequences.
+These chimeric transcripts are often caused by DNA rearrangements that bring the DNA elements contributing to a gene fusion into close proximity with one another.

 .. _regulatory-fusions: